Connecting to Miro's MCP Server

 Before you begin, ensure that:

-- You have a supported AI tool with MCP client capabilities.
+- You are using a tool with MCP client capabilities.

 - You have appropriate access permissions to your Miro workspace.